GA-NIFS: Mapping $z\simeq3.5$ AGN-driven ionized outflows in the COSMOS field: Introduction

-The ionized outflow component has been traced mainly through the \oiii and \hal optical emission lines \citep[e.g.,][]{cano-diaz2012,perna2015_z1.5,harrison2016,leung2019_mosdef}, probing gas motions up to kpc-scales from the AGN.
-On the one hand, tracing outflows with the \hal emission line offers the advantage of converting the line luminosity into ionized gas mass without assumptions regarding the gas metallicity \citep{cresci2015a,carniani2015} but with possible contamination of emission from the broad line region (BLR) in Type 1 AGN.
-On the other hand, the \oiii doublet is a forbidden line transition which can only originate in low-density regions, thus in principle free of contamination by emission from higher-density like that of the BLR, yet gas metallicity has to be known (or assumed) to convert its luminosity into ionized gas mass.
-Moreover, \hal emission is often less affected by outflows, and therefore can be used to better identify rotating motions in the ISM (e.g. \citealp{perna2022}), as well as gas ionized by star-forming regions in the AGN host.
-The latter is particularly important to unveil possible anti-correlations between outflowing gas and SF gas and so to test feedback scenarios \citep[e.g.,][but see also \citealp{scholtz2020}]{cresci_2015b_magnum,crescimaiolino2018NatAs}.
-While spatially-integrated spectra can efficiently probe ionized outflows beyond the local Universe \citep[e.g.,][]{perna2015_z2.5,leung2019_mosdef,temple2024}, only integral field spectroscopy (IFS) allows unperturbed motions (e.g., rotation) to be disentangled from galaxy-wide outflows \citep[e.g.,][]{venturi2018,gallagher2019_manga,zanchettin2023,travascio2024_pdsmuse,ulivi2024,speranza2024}.
-However, ground-based Near-Infrared (NIR) integral field units (IFUs) can observe the rest-frame ionized emission only up to $z\simeq2.6$ in the \hal line and up to $z\simeq3.5$ in the \oiii line, while for higher redshift these lines are redshifted out of the K band \citep[e.g.,][]{cano-diaz2012,harrison2012,carniani2015,carniani2016,davies2020,kakkad2020,vayner2021a,vayner2021b,tozzi2024}.
+The ionized outflow component has been traced mainly through the \oiii and \hal optical emission lines \citep[e.g.,][]{cano-diaz2012,perna2015_z1.5,harrison2016,leung2019_mosdef}, probing gas motions up to kiloparsec scales from the AGN.
+On the one hand, tracing outflows with the \hal emission line offers the advantage of converting the line luminosity into ionized gas mass without assumptions regarding the gas metallicity \citep{cresci2015a,carniani2015}, but it risks possible contamination of emission from the broad-line region (BLR) in Type 1 AGNi.
+On the other hand, the \oiii doublet is a forbidden line transition that can only originate in low-density regions.
+Thus in principle, it is free of contamination by emission from a higher-density region, such as that of the BLR, yet the gas metallicity has to be known (or assumed) in order to convert its luminosity into ionized gas mass.
+Moreover, \hal emission is often less affected by outflows and therefore can be used to better identify rotating motions in the ISM (e.g., \citealp{perna2022}) as well as gas ionized by star-forming regions in the AGN host.
+The latter is particularly important to unveiling possible anticorrelations between outflowing gas and SF gas and thus to testing feedback scenarios \citep[e.g.,][but see also \citealp{scholtz2020}]{cresci_2015b_magnum,crescimaiolino2018NatAs}.
+While spatially integrated spectra can efficiently probe ionized outflows beyond the local Universe \citep[e.g.,][]{perna2015_z2.5,leung2019_mosdef,temple2024}, only integral field spectroscopy (IFS) allows unperturbed motions (e.g., rotation) to be disentangled from galaxy-wide outflows \citep[e.g.,][]{venturi2018,gallagher2019_manga,zanchettin2023,travascio2024_pdsmuse,ulivi2024,speranza2024}.
+However, ground-based near-infrared (NIR) integral field units (IFUs) can observe the rest-frame ionized emission only up to $z\simeq2.6$ in the \hal line and up to $z\simeq3.5$ in the \oiii line, while for higher redshift, these lines are redshifted out of the K band \citep[e.g.,][]{cano-diaz2012,harrison2012,carniani2015,carniani2016,davies2020,kakkad2020,vayner2021a,vayner2021b,tozzi2024}.